 Who Is a Candidate for Liposuction Surgery?

-The best candidates for liposuction surgery are healthy individuals who are not extremely overweight but are concerned with localized fat deposits affecting specific areas of the body.
-It is important to mention that, contrary to common belief, liposuction is not a weight loss procedure.
+The best candidates for lipo surgery are healthy individuals who are not extremely overweight but are concerned with localized fat deposits affecting specific areas of the body.
+It is important to mention that, contrary to common belief, lipo is not a weight loss procedure.
 Rather, this treatment helps slim and sculpt certain body areas for a more aesthetically pleasing physique.
 Your skin characteristics are an important factor; for example, older patients who have reduced skin elasticity may not attain results that are achievable in younger patients.
 Dr. Sundine will help you form realistic expectations after closely examining your areas of concern.

 Your Liposuction will be performed by Dr. Michael Sundine at his office located in Newport Beach and Beverly Hills